dfl/armillary/README.md

 ## Overview

 This project provides a real-time 3D visualization of the armillary sphere - an ancient astronomical instrument used to model the celestial sphere.
-It calculates and displays key astrological angles (MC/Midheaven and AC/Ascendant) along with sunrise and sunset times for any location, date, and time.
+It calculates and displays key astrological angles (MC/Midheaven and AC/Ascendant) for any location, date, and time.

 ## Features